 The implementation of the 10763NAT - Certificate IV in Nutrition aims to improve the health and wellbeing for all individuals across Australia through appropriate nutritional education.
-With this aim in mind, the objective of this qualification is to bridge an educational gap between a Health Professional's and/or Fitness Professional's 'lack of nutritional knowledge/Scope of Practice', and a Dietitian's 'extensive knowledge/understanding of nutrition'.
+With this aim in mind, the objective of this qualification is to bridge an educational gap between a health and/or fitness professional's lack of nutritional knowledge/scope of practice, and a dietitian's extensive knowledge of nutrition.
+The 10763NAT - Certificate IV in Nutrition can act as a pathway to broaden the scope of practice for health/fitness professionals, in order to support more ethical practice and cater to the escalating nutritional needs of the public